 Improvement of literacy skills are encouraged through starter and plenary activities and the pupils work is assessed in a way that helps them understand how they can add to their work to improve their levels.

-This year the department hopes to give pupils chance to get involved in designing and painting murals around the department.
-As always we try to give key stage 3 pupils a positive experience of designing and making and we strive to improve our GCSE grades through catch up session at lunch and after school.
+As always we try to give key stage 3 pupils a positive experience of designing and making and we strive to improve our GCSE grades through catch up sessions after school.
 We also encourage KS4 pupils to come in for a day during each of the school holidays so that they can work on their projects for a solid block of time under supervision from experienced staff.

 In year 7 and 8 pupils experience Technology in two different formats – ‘soft’ and ‘hard’ spending approximately half a year in each.
 The ‘soft’ area includes projects in both Food and Textiles and the ‘hard’ area combine Graphics and Resistant Materials.

 In year 7 the theme is Celebrations.
 Pupils are expected to produce a range of appropriate food practicals related to the theme eg fruit salad, pasta salad, cookies and muffins.
-In textiles they produce a cushion cover displaying a range of technical skills such as applique, transfer printing, tie dying and electric sewing machine.
-For resistant materials pupils develop their practical skills in a number of mini projects such as keyrings, pencil holders and pop ups.
-They then produce a final project that incorporates graphics, woodwork and CAD/CAM skills all together.
+In textiles they produce a cushion cover displaying a range of technical skills such as applique, tie dying, fabric decoration with specialist felts and crayons and develop skills using the electric sewing machine.
+For resistant materials pupils develop their practical skills in a number of mini projects such as keyrings, pencil holders and pop ups and CAD/CAM.

 In year 8 the theme followed is ‘Making the World a Better Place’.
 Pupils look at the work of relevant designers and also research and develop knowledge in recycling and other environmentally friendly processes.
-In textiles pupils produce a phone case inspired by Pop Art and in food they develop a range of practicals including seasonal soup, banana loaf, fair trade brownies and many others.
-In Resistant Materials pupils produce a range of mini projects that develop their skills including a night light holder and decorative box and then take part in a Dragons Den style project where they design and make a product that makes our world a better place.
-The pupils then work in groups to pitch their chosen idea to the rest of the class.
-The winners of the pitches receive Vivos and prizes.
+In textiles pupils produce a phone case inspired by Pop Art.
+In food they develop a range of practicals including seasonal soup, banana loaf, fair trade brownies and many others also looking at issues surrounding food and ingredients such as fairtrade, free range and seasonality.
+In Resistant Materials pupils produce a range of mini projects that develop their skills including a decorative wooden box made with finger joints then they develop their Graphics skills through hand drawing and Photoshop development by designing a comic character that promotes green issues to young people.

-Currently we offer the chance to study Technology GSCE courses in Food, Graphics, Resistant Materials and Textiles as well as BTec Level1/2 Media.
+In Key Stage 4 we currently offer the chance to study Technology GSCE courses in Food, Graphics, Resistant Materials and Textiles as well as BTec Level1/2 in Creative Media Production.